Higher discriminants and the topology of algebraic maps: From singular support to higher discriminants

 \end{lemma}

-We recall that, for a subvariety $V$, one can define the Euler obstruction $\mathrm{Eu}_V(x)$, a constructible function with support on $V$; $\mathrm{Eu}_V(x)=1$ if $x$ is a smooth point \cite{M}.
-It is constant along strata of a Whitney stratification, preserved by products with smooth spaces.
-There is a hyperplane formula: assuming $\dim V > 0$ and taking an local embedding at some $v \in V \subset \CC^n$,
+We recall that, for a subvariety $V$, one can define the Euler obstruction $\mathrm{Eu}_V(x)$ (see \cite{M}), a constructible function with support on $V$; $\mathrm{Eu}_V(x)=1$ if $x$ is a smooth point.
+It is constant along strata of a Whitney stratification and preserved by taking products with smooth spaces.
+There is a hyperplane formula: assuming $\dim V > 0$ and taking a local embedding at some $v \in V \subseteq \CC^n$,